 There are several important ways you can contribute to our fundraising efforts.

 - You could join our fundraising team and help us to organise events and initiatives to fund the future of the Mill Theatre.
 If you would like to get involved, contact us through the website and one of us will be in touch.

 - You can attend our fundraising events which are always advertised on the website and on social media.

 - You can contribute via online shopping.
 This doesn’t cost a thing and there are different options available depending on where you shop.

 - You can join our 50/50 Club, donate money and potentially win a monthly prize.

 - You can make a direct donation to Sharnbook Mill Theatre.
 We don’t have this set-up online just yet, but you can contact us and we will pass your message onto our treasurer, Alan Capper.

-If you need to know more about any fund raising activity and/or want to help us then please contact:
+If you need to know more about any fundraising activity, please contact:

 Brian Woodrow Flat 5,